statengeneraal/laws-markdown/verdrag/international/convention/on/load/lines/1966/BWBV0003267/README.md

 Summer: 16 April to 15 October

-(b) The North Atlantic Winter Seasonal Zone II lies within the meridian of longitude 68°30’W from the coast of the United States to latitude 40°N, thence the rhumb line to the point latitude 36°N, longitude 73°W, thence the parallel of latitude 36°N to longitude 25°W and thence the rhumb line to Cape Toriñana.
+(b) The North Atlantic Winter Seasonal Zone II lies within the meridian of longitude 68°30' W from the coast of the United States to latitude 40°N, thence the rhumb line to the point latitude 36°N, longitude 73°W, thence the parallel of latitude 36°N to longitude 25°W and thence the rhumb line to Cape Toriñana.
 Excluded from this zone are the North Atlantic winter seasonal zone I, the North Atlantic winter seasonal area and the Baltic Sea bounded by the parallel of latitude of the Skaw in the Skagerrak.
 The Shetland Islands are to be considered as being on the boundary of the North Atlantic winter seasonal zones I and II.
 Seasonal periods:

 Winter: 1 November to 31 March